psthomas/psthomas.github.io/_posts/2021-06-10-elections-eval.md

 It's been a little while since the 2020 elections so I finally got around to evaluating my election model.
 I'm hoping to run a similar model in the future, so this post is an attempt to learn what worked and what didn't so I can improve on it next time.
 If you haven't read my initial post on the subject, that will provide helpful context (especially the "How it Works" [section](https://pstblog.com/2020/09/09/elections-meta#how)).

 Overall, I think my model performed pretty well and it was correct to focus on the Senate in the final weeks of the campaign.
-But systematic bias against Republicans in the polling made it really tough for anyone to accurately estimate Democratic win probabilities.
+But systematic polling bias against Republicans made it really tough for anyone to accurately estimate Democratic win probabilities.
 This led to a situation where the rank order of the power values was correct (in my opinion), but their magnitudes were off due to polling error.

 This evaluation is organized into three parts.
-First, I compare the actual vs. projected results and calculate the polling error for each office.
+First, I compare the actual vs. projected results and calculate the forecasting error for each office.
 Next, I evaluate my approach for combining the projections by rerunning the models centered on the actual election outcomes.
 Finally, I compare these model priorities to the revealed preference of donors via campaign spending to get an objective measure of its performance.

-## Polling Error
+## Forecasting Error

-The [most difficult](https://centerforpolitics.org/crystalball/articles/poll-based-election-forecasts-will-always-struggle-with-uncertainty/) part of any model seems to be coming up with a method for averaging the polls, and then estimating how that polling average will change as the election approaches.
-For the presidency, I relied on the Economist's model which describes it's methodology [here](https://projects.economist.com/us-2020-forecast/president/how-this-works).
-I used Cory McCartan's model for the Senate, described [here](https://corymccartan.github.io/projects/senate-20/).
-For the rest of the legislative bodies, I quantified categorical ratings from Inside Elections and CNalysis using 538's [quantifications](https://fivethirtyeight.com/features/2018-house-forecast-methodology/), and then used those as my polling forecasts.
+My model relies on a variety of different forecasts, ranging from simple judgment based ratings to complex quantitative forecasts.
+For the presidency, I relied on the Economist's forecast which describes it's methodology [here](https://projects.economist.com/us-2020-forecast/president/how-this-works).
+I used Cory McCartan's forecast for the Senate, described [here](https://corymccartan.github.io/projects/senate-20/).
+For the rest of the legislative bodies, I quantified categorical ratings from Inside Elections and CNalysis using 538's [categories](https://fivethirtyeight.com/features/2018-house-forecast-methodology/), and then sampled around those ratings using normal distributions to create basic models.

-Below, I re-created all of my pre-election plots with the actual results superimposed in green.
-At just about every level, the polls or categorical ratings were biased in favor of Democrats:
+Below, I recreated all of my pre-election plots with the actual results superimposed in green.
+At just about every level, the forecasts were biased in favor of Democrats:

 <style>